AzonMedia/guzaba-platform/README.md

 There is a [docker-compose file](https://github.com/AzonMedia/guzaba-platform/blob/master/app/dockerfiles/GuzabaPlatformDev/docker-compose.yml) with preset environment variables available at [./app/dockerfiles/GuzabaPlatformDev/](https://github.com/AzonMedia/guzaba-platform/tree/master/app/dockerfiles/GuzabaPlatformDev).

-Before the application is started it needs to be deployed on the host system with:
+Before the application is started it needs to be deployed on the host system in an empty directory with:

 ```
-# clone the repository
-$ git clone git@github.com:AzonMedia/guzaba-platform.git
+$ composer require guzaba-platform/guzaba-platform
 ```
+This will install GuzabaPlatform and run the GuzabaPlatformInstaller package that will create the needed directories & files in the root of the project.

 To deploy the application in containers execute:
 ```